Charlotte D. Maxwell, age 83, of Kingston

 A host of extended family members and friends

-A memorial service will be held at a later date.
+The family will receive friends 3:00 – 4:00 pm, Saturday, April 2, 2022 at Fraker Funeral Home with Celebration of Life following at 4:00 pm, in the chapel with Pastor Kyle Beverly officiating.
 Online register book can be signed at www.frakerfuneralhome.net .
 Fraker Funeral Home of Kingston is in charge of arrangements.